Warning: This article contains spoilers for The Gold season 1.

 While police said Palmer's shooting had "all the hallmarks of a professional hit", there have been no arrests made for his murder and it remains unsolved.

-All episodes of The Gold are available to stream on BBC iPlayer now.
-The Gold: The Real Story Behind Brink’s-Mat: Britain’s Biggest Heist by Neil Forsyth and Thomas Turner is available to buy now.
+The Gold: The Real Story Behind Brink’s-Mat: Britain’s Biggest Heist by Neil Forsyth and Thomas Turner is available to purchase now.

 Authors